thedissenter/thedissenter/content/episodes/118-Lee-Ross-Fundamental-Attribution-Error--Nave-Realism--and-Politics.md

   \ a major impact in social psychology and the field of human inference, judgment\
   \ and decision-making.
 Among the phenomena he identified and has explored are the\
   \ fundamental attribution error, the false consensus effect, reactive devaluation,\
-  \ the hostile media phenomenon, and the convictions of na\xEFve realism.&nbsp;"
+  \ the hostile media phenomenon, and the convictions of na\xEFve realism.   "
 title: "#118 Lee Ross: Fundamental Attribution Error, Na\xEFve Realism, and Politics"
 ---
 {{< episode >}}